Top US Schools For Liberal Arts

 Amherst College

-Located in Amherst, Massachusetts, Amherst College is an extremely selective institution that offers 850 different courses ranging over 36 programs in various fields of science, humanities, arts, languages, classics, and several interdisciplinary studies.
-It also has a course of premedical studies.
+Located in Amherst, Massachusetts, Amherst College is an extremely selective institution that offers 850 different courses in 36 programs in various fields of science, humanities, arts, languages, classics, and several interdisciplinary studies.
+It also has a premedical studies course.
 Students can enjoy their vibrant exchange program among the other members of the Five College Consortium.

 Williams College

-Situated in Williamstown, Massachusetts, Williams College is another extremely sought-after institution for liberal arts.
-Students here can study in one of its 25 academic departments and interdisciplinary studies that include 36 majors in art, humanities, social sciences, and natural sciences.
+Situated in Williamstown, Massachusetts, Williams College is another extremely sought-after liberal arts institution.
+Students can study in one of its 25 academic departments or interdisciplinary studies, which include 36 majors in art, humanities, social sciences, and natural sciences.
 It also offers two master’s degree programs in art history and development economics.

 Wesleyan University